bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

-## Configuration using config.ini or config_rrf.ini
+## Configuration using config.ini (or the renamed config_rrf.ini) file

-The Firmware can be modified by changing the **config.ini** or **config_rrf.ini** file from: [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) using a simple text editor (make sure to use UTF encoding).
+The Firmware can be modified by changing the **config.ini** file from: [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) using a simple text editor (make sure to use UTF encoding).

 Once saved, it can be uploaded without the need to upload the firmware or the TFT folder again, as long as the firmware and the config file are from the same version.